VinayVirraj/MiniGPT/README.md

 2. Install dependencies:

 3. Download and prepare the dataset.
-Include instructions on how to do this.

 4. Train the model: